edkashinsky/reaper-reableton-scripts/README.md

 This script helps to switch between pitch modes quicker just in one click.

 Work with script ek_Switch to next pitch mode for selected items.lua

+#### ek_Toggle group for selected items

+This script makes group disable, if any selected item is grouped and otherwise if not.

 #### ek_Toggle overlaping items vertically option